jazzfan2/worddiff/README.md

 It then compares each text-file in the 1st directory to its associated text-file in the 2nd directory.
 The resulting difference-files are collected in a difference-directory.

-On order to correctly associate two files in either directory to each other, their respective file names must start with same unique number, followed by an underscore.
+To correctly associate two files in either directory to each other, their respective file names must start with same unique number, followed by an underscore.

 # How to use wordif.sh: